A sparsely populated parish bordering

 porter and lodging in St Austell with Blunet Tallack, the station master.

-emigrated to Winnipeg the day after the marriage, where he worked for
+emigrated to Revelstoke, British Columbia the day after the marriage.
+They later moved to Winnipeg, where he worked for

 Canadian Pacific.
-The family ends in California - Emigrant Group 6 - where Ernest works as a carpenter.
+After a spell in Utah, the family ends in California - Emigrant Group 6 - where Ernest works as a carpenter.

-- They had two daughters - Sadie Ernestine b.1912 d.2004 and Florence Wilmot b.1915 in Winnipeg, Canada.
-Both died in Puyallup, Washington State.
-Sadie in 2004 and Florence in 2002.
-Florence married Everett Ross Wolford in 1942 and they had three children - Douglas Ross, Ann Louise and Mary Elizabeth.
+- Florence Wilmot (1915-2002 ) born in Winnipeg, Canada and died in Puyallup, Washington State.
+Florence married Everett Ross Wolford in 1942 and they had three children - Douglas Ross, Ann Louise and Mary Elizabeth (thanks to Mary for some of the information here)

 - back to the Uglow homepage